Fizzo43/melaka-heritage-data-sources/README.md

 - All data is **secondary**, publicly available, and used for educational/research purposes.
 - No sensitive, identifiable, or personal data is involved.
-- This repository serves as documentation for ethics review (F.BERC 4, REC 9E).
+- This repository serves as documentation for ethics review

 ## Contact